-For more than three decades, Jean-Yves Thibaudet has performed worldwide, recorded more than 50 albums, and has built a reputation as one of today’s finest pianists.
-From the start of his career, he delighted in music beyond the standard repertoire, from jazz to opera, which he transcribed himself to play on the piano.
-His profound professional friendships crisscross the globe and have led to spontaneous and fruitful collaborations in film, fashion, and the visual arts that span the globe.
+For more than three decades, Jean-Yves Thibaudet has performed worldwide, recorded more than 50 albums, and built a reputation as one of today’s finest pianists.
+From the beginning, he has delighted in music beyond the standard repertoire and has pursued collaborations in film, fashion, and the visual arts that span the globe.

 Mr. Thibaudet has a lifelong passion for music education.
 He was the first Artist-in-Residence at the Colburn School in Los Angeles.
 In 2017, the school created a scholarship fund in his honor to provide aid for Music Academy students.